telerik/ajax-docs/controls/dropdowntree/data-binding/binding-to-array,-arraylist-and-generic-list.md

 ---
 title: Binding to Array, ArrayList and Generic List
-page_title: Binding to Array, ArrayList and Generic List | UI for ASP.NET AJAX Documentation
+page_title: Binding to Array, ArrayList and Generic List | RadDropDownTree for ASP.NET AJAX Documentation
 description: Binding to Array, ArrayList and Generic List
 slug: dropdowntree/data-binding/binding-to-array,-arraylist-and-generic-list
 tags: binding,to,array,,arraylist,and,generic,list